rishabhjohri/Authentication-Microservice-FASTAPI/README.md

          docker exec -it mongodb mongo
          #NOTE : Abobe command will start mongo shell -> To quit the shell , type quit()

+   Now , you can change datacenter's connection type from NAT -> to Host only :

+   Also keep in mind to note down the IP address of both VMs : use "ip a" or "ifconfig" command  and try PING command to test inter VM communication.

+   NOTE : Also change this IP address in this repo : server : Authentication-Microservice-FASTAPI -> database.py -> MONGO_URI (make sure to use the datacenter IP where mongobd is running)

    For server VM:
    5.3>